-Are you looking for a way to cook beets your whole family will love?
+Are you looking for the best way to cook beets that your whole family will love?
 These Poached Golden Beets are tender and full of flavor.
 Even my kids will eat them!

 I have always roasted beets.
 It’s the only way I knew how to cook them, but no one in the house but me would eat them.
 They always say they taste like dirt.

 Getting my family to consume them in fresh-pressed juice was the best I could seem to muster.
 I knew there had to be a better way, and that’s when I learned how to poach beets.

 When you poach them, it pulls some of that earthy flavor out that my kids seem appalled by.
 Poaching beets allows you to add other flavors in to counter-balance the rich, earthy flavor.

 I typically use golden beets as I find they have a less earthy taste than the standard red beets.
 Plus, they have such a cheerful color!
 You can use this cooking method with any color of beets that you have access to, including red beets.

 - By the Numbers: How to Make Poached Golden Beets